-The purpose of the weekly mortality monitor is to provide regular updates on standardised mortality in England & Wales during the coronavirus pandemic, adjusting ONS data to allowing for changes in the size and age of the population.
+The purpose of the weekly mortality monitor is to provide regular updates on standardised mortality in England & Wales, adjusting ONS data to allowing for changes in the size and age of the population.

 The CMI aims to produce high-quality outputs and takes considerable care to ensure that the mortality monitor and the accompanying spreadsheet of results are accurate.
 However: